intuition-dev/INTUITION/_doc/docs/servl1.md

 4. Install WebDrive or similar mount software.
 Mount replaces FTP.

 5. In WebDrive, create a new Amazon S3 connection.
 Paste Access Key ID and Secret Access Key created in Step 1 above.
+Leave Bucket name empty to map all buckets/projects to a drive (e.g. W:\).

-Use this mounted drive to store your project/application.
-Access it in the browser via the Endpoint URL copied in Step 3 above.
+Use this mounted drive to edit project/application content.
+Access the app in the browser via the Endpoint URL copied in Step 3 above.

 Note: If you have CSS files, set their S3 Overview/Metadata/Content-Type to text/css.